Does your business have employees?

 If your answer is yes, you may benefit from the Coronavirus Job Retention Scheme (CJRS).

-Previously if an employee was furloughed, they could not work at all.
-The introduction of flexible furloughing will help businesses begin to re-open.
+Before 1 July, if an employee was furloughed, they could not work at all.
+The introduction of flexible furloughing has assisted businesses begin to re-open.

-From 1 July 2020, employers using the scheme will have the flexibility to be able to bring furloughed employees back to work part time.
-This allows employees to work part-time and remain furloughed for the rest of the time.
+From 1 July 2020, employers using the scheme have the flexibility to be able to bring furloughed employees back to work part time.
+This allows employees to work part-time and remain furloughed for the remainder of their usual hours worked.

 Employers will be responsible for paying employee’s wages whilst working.
 The government will continue to pay 80% of wages for any of their normal hours they do not work until the end of August.